 Stipend and Benefits

-The resident receives a yearly stipend of $51,667.
+The resident receives a yearly stipend of $53,227.
 In addition, the resident receives a total of 24 days of paid time off (vacation, holidays, and sick leave).
-The resident receives 5 days of paid time to attend educational meetings (CSHP Seminar and Western States Conference; registration and travel expenses will be covered by the hospital).
+The resident may request time off to attend educational meetings and conferences.
+Conference/travel requests for sponsorship by the hospital will be evaluated by hospital leadership on a case by case basis annually.
+The final decision will be communicated to the resident prior to conference registration deadlines.
 Medical, Dental and Vision insurance is provided after 30 days of employment.

 All residents will complete the required learning experiences.
 Residents may select from the elective learning experiences listed below for their elective time or may choose to spend more time in an area they have already rotated through.
 All residents will complete orientation together in the beginning of the residency year.
 Thereafter, schedules are individualized, taking into consideration the residents’ personal goals (i.e., PGY2).
 Elective weeks generally fall in the second half of the year.
 Staffing weeks are distributed throughout the year.

 - Adult Critical Care – 6 weeks

 - Emergency Department – 3 weeks

 - Transitions of Care/Discharge Services – 2 weeks

 - Administration – 3 weeks plus longitudinal experience